kletobias/kletobias.github.io/_projects/Chapter_5-10.md

 title: 'Overview and Comparison of Popular Directory Services'
 subtitle: 'Learning Linux - Section 5.10'
 date: 2022-01-06 00:00:00
 description: 'In this Section we look at the difference between some of the popular Directory Services out there.
-E.g. *Active Directory*, *LDAP*, *IDM*, *WinBIND*, *OpenLDAP*.'
+E.g. Active Directory, LDAP, IDM, WinBIND, OpenLDAP.'
 featured_image: bash-ga254901e3_1280.png
 gallery_images: Bash_GNOME_Terminal_screenshot.png
 accent_color: '#08877d'